wwm223/ledatascifi-2023/_sources/content/about/outcomes.md

 ---
 :column: w-75 text-justify align-items-center

 _"Knowing Python is definitely an important skill for any job in business, especially financial services.
 Python can be used for many different types of analyses and is getting used almost as much as Excel.
 Especially for larger datasets, Python is much more efficient and saves time.
 In my current role, I use Python frequently for analyzing loan tapes/performance data for ABS deals, running collateral stratifications, and more.
 I am one of the few people in the group who knows Python, which has proven to be extremely beneficial for me, especially as a first year analyst trying to add value.
 In this class, you get exposure to various libraries in Python.
-As the semester progresses, you’ll notice how things build on each other and be able to experience a lot of what Python can do and how powerful it is.
-When the final project comes around, it’s nice to be able to see all of the skills you’ve learned come together.
+As the semester progresses, you'll notice how things build on each other and be able to experience a lot of what Python can do and how powerful it is.
+When the final project comes around, it's nice to be able to see all of the skills you've learned come together.
 At the end of the semester, I definitely felt accomplished, that I had acquired a lot of new skills and was in a good position to apply what I had learned to any job/continue to build upon my Python knowledge."_

 ````